 What should I expect during the counseling process?

 Psychotherapy is not easily described in general statements.
 It varies depending on the personality of the therapist, the client and the particular concerns that the client brings.
 There are a number of different approaches that can be utilized to ensure your success.
 Like visiting a medical doctor, psychotherapy requires that you play an active role, and in order to be most successful, you should work on things that you and the therapist talk about both during the session and at home.
 At Dr. Quintal & Associates, we are effect driven and we are interested in you feeling better.
 Psychotherapy can be quick and has been shown to have long lasting benefits for people who seek it.

 A concern of some individuals is that a friend, coworker, or a family member will find out that they are seeking therapy.
 We assure you that your visits to Dr. Quintal and Associates are completely confidential.
 Also, the Health Insurance Portability Accountability Act of 1996 (HIPAA) protects you against any unauthorized uses and disclosures of your protected health information.

 How long does the counseling process take?

 Every individual is different, as are their issues, needs and preference of treatment type.
 The counseling process is completely up to you.
-If Rapid Resolution Therapy is suited for you, many people feel significant beneficial changes after the first session.
+If Trauma Resolution Treatment is suited for you, many people feel significant beneficial changes after the first session.
 Traditional counseling may take more time.
 It generally involves a minimum of 4-6 sessions and sometimes more.
 Again, results and treatment type will depend on the individual and their needs.
 We will customize your program, matching you with a therapist specifically trained for your individual needs to ensure your success in the shortest time possible.

 What is your cancellation policy?